Systems-ShiftLab/PIMProf/README.md

 ```
 # Integration of PIMProf into Sniper
 PIMProf solver now entirely depends on the runtime performance provided by simulators.
 As the proof of concept, we integrate our tool to Sniper in a separated repository:

 [https://github.com/Systems-ShiftLab/sniper_PIMProf](https://github.com/Systems-ShiftLab/sniper_PIMProf)

-Clone the repository and checkout to the `dev` branch to see changes made by PIMProf.
+Clone the repository and checkout to the `dev` branch to see all changes made by PIMProf.
 ```
 $ git checkout dev
 ```